it-tinyangel/JS-core-ES6-Array-Object-Arrays-of-method-filter-Filtering-the-Elements-of-the-Array/README.md

 **Task description:**

-- The given array of arr values, which can contain both regular elements and subarrays.
+- The given arr array of values, which can contain both regular elements and subarrays.

-- Leave only subarrays in it using the filter method.
+- Leave only subarrays in it using the filter() Array's Method.

 - Output the result to the console.